HaotianZhao99/haotianzhao99.github.io/_projects/heatmap.md

 -->

 # Data crawling
 The data source is the list of nationally representative ICH projects (including 3,610 sub-items) recorded on the China Intangible Cultural Heritage Network.
-Through web scraping, information such as the name, category, time, reporting area or unit, and the organization responsible for protecting the cultural heritage can be obtained for each item.
-To create the distribution heat map, we retained the reporting areas.
+Through web scraping, information such as the name, category, time, nominating region or unit, and the organization responsible for protecting the cultural heritage can be obtained for each item.
+To create the distribution heat map, we retained the nominating region.
 An example of county-level precision data is as follows:

 <!--
 # 数据获取与清洗